mattnappo/dandy2021-frontend/README.md

-# Dandelion Frontend code - Crowdsourced community service.
+# Dandelion Frontend Code - Crowdsourced Community Service.

 Frontend code for the Dandelion App, which won first place in the DandyHacks 2021 hackathon.